whitneyburton/portfolios/students/1611-front/pamela-lovett/pamela_lovett.markdown

 * [https://github.com/thatPamIAm/number-guesser]()
 * [http://frontend.turing.io/projects/number-guesser.html]()

-We were required to build a game that allows the user to guess a number between 1 and 100.
+A game that allows the user to guess a number between 1 and 100.

 Evaluator: Robbie